barmfield/100-days-of-ml-code/log.md

 a stock chart directly from pandas, and am shocked at how difficult I was making it for myself in earlier exercises.
 Sharpening the ax is starting to pay off!

+### Day 6: January 8th, 2019

+**Today's Progress**: I spent today working with and reviewing methods for time series analysis with pandas.
+Using data from Quandl, I was able to create several interesting stock charts, and finished the day by learning how to add Bollinger Bands to a chart.
+Tomorrow, I will integrate everything I have learned so far.